Picture of Mia Hill

 What does normal rabbit shedding look like?

 As a proud rabbit owner, it is important to understand what normal shedding looks like for your furry friend.
-Shedding is a natural process in which rabbits shed their fur to prepare for warmer or cooler temperatures.
+Shedding is a natural process in which a rabbit’s coat changes to prepare for warmer or cooler temperatures.

 During this time, you may notice an increase in loose fur, but it should not be excessive or lead to bald patches.
 It’s important to keep an eye on their shedding patterns and ensure that they have proper grooming to prevent hairballs or skin irritation.